ClevelandClinicQHS/sociome/README.md

 # tidySDOH

-The goal of tidySDOH is to help the user to view and analyze social determinants of health data in the American Community Survey.
+The goal of tidySDOH is to help the user to operationalize social determinants of health data in their research.

+Currently, we have implemented a variation of Singh's area deprivation index (ADI), which allows for estimation at different levels of spatial resolution and which allows for using different iterations of data from the American Community Survey (ACS).

+The result is a more flexible framework for representing neighborhood deprivation.
+The get_adi() function is the primary tool for generating these indices.
+It allows the user to customize the desired reference area down to the block group level when calculating ADI.
+This enables the user to compare only the specific locations of interest without having to include other areas in the calculation of ADI.

 ## Installation